Callaloo (literary magazine)

-Callaloo, A Journal of African Diaspora Arts and Letters, is a quarterly literary magazine established in 1976 by Charles Rowell, who remains its editor-in-chief.
+Callaloo, A Journal of African Diaspora Arts and Letters, is a quarterly literary magazine established in 1976 by Charles H. Rowell, who remains its editor-in-chief.
 It contains creative writing, visual art, and critical texts about literature and culture of the African diaspora, and is the longest continuously running African-American literary magazine.

-Notable writers published include Ernest Gaines, Rita Dove, Yusef Komunyakaa, Octavia Butler, Alice Walker, Lucille Clifton, Edwidge Danticat, Thomas Glave, Samuel Delany, and John Edgar Wideman.
-It is well known for connecting Black artists from different cultures and sponsoring upcoming writers.
-It has been published by the Johns Hopkins University Press since 1986.
+Notable writers published in Callaloo include Ernest Gaines, Rita Dove, Yusef Komunyakaa, Octavia Butler, Alice Walker, Lucille Clifton, Edwidge Danticat, Thomas Glave, Samuel Delany, and John Edgar Wideman.
+Callaloo is well known for connecting Black artists from different cultures and sponsoring upcoming writers.
+It has been published by the Johns Hopkins University Press since 1986 and headquartered at Texas A&M since 2001.

 History

-Charles Rowell initially conceived the idea for Callaloo in 1974 out of necessity for a Black South forum.
+Charles H. Rowell initially conceived the idea for Callaloo in 1974 out of necessity for a Black South forum.
 Rowell was first inspired to create a Black South forum when writing an article on a recent interview he had with Sterling Brown, a poet and critic at Howard University.
-Rowell was impressed by all Brown had done to preserve, promote, and celebrate African American culture and literature.
-Wanting to further advance the sphere of African American literature, particularly in the South, Rowell sought to create an independent venue for Black writers in the South.
+Rowell was impressed by all that Brown had done to preserve, promote, and celebrate African-American culture and literature.
+Wanting to further advance the sphere of African-American literature, particularly in the South, Rowell sought to create an independent venue for Black writers in the South.
 In the wake of the Black Arts Movement, which according to Rowell pushed a narrow political ideology associated with northern urban communities, there was a severe lack of Black Southern literature.
 In addition, the presence of systemic discrimination against Black people in the South created a barrier from Black writers works being published.
 Rowell sought to fix this by creating a "Black South forum" to allow Black writers in the South to have their voices heard.
-With the help of colleagues, students, and fundraising at Southern University, Callaloo's first issue was published in 1976 in Baton Rouge, Louisiana as a Black South literacy forum.
+With the help of colleagues, students, and fundraising at Southern University, Callaloo's first issue was published in 1976 in Baton Rouge, Louisiana, as a Black South literacy forum.